alkindli/alkindli/README.md

   Otherwise we're looking at massive orders in long term or a super strategy that simply does more than ticks, reno.
 Where everything is a middle point like I said before concluded/placed orders with all of the forex including knowing times of shipment arrival and restoration.
 ....

+  But yeah!
+Ya all want! to go for a priced leverage that should be 50 times=100, 100 times = 200.

 End of time plus one is zero breaches